vxcall/ZwDetectMemoryRead/README.md

 The thing is, official document saids ZwQueryVirtualMemory only support MEMORY_BASIC_INFORMATION, but acrually supports PSAPI_WORKING_SET_EX_INFORMATION under the hood.
 Idk why maybe it's undocumented behavior?

 COOL!

+# NullifyZwDetectMemoryRead

+an independent code of hooking ZwQueryVirtualMemory to ruin this method. it's a separate code that works individually.